Information for potential commissioning institutions

 - It is possible to apply for funding by the federal states.

-- Development of the survey concept
+- Developing of the survey concept

-- Development of the survey materials
+- Developing of the survey materials

-- Monitoring the progress of the field work
+- Monitoring the progress of the fieldwork

-- Documentation of the results
+- Documenting the results

 Participation